 - Heat the oil over medium-high in a medium stock pot.
 Saute the ginger, garlic and red chilies for a minute.
 Add the spices and saute for another minute.
 Add the diced mangoes, sugar, salt, and vinegar and stir to combine.
 Bring it to a rapid boil and reduce to medium-low.
 Steady simmer for 1 hour.
 Remove from heat and allow it to cool.
 If you prefer smaller chunks, use a potato masher to mash the mixture to the desired consistency.

 - For storage, chutney will keep for a while because of the high acidity content.
 A conservative time frame would be up to 2 months in the fridge (in a sealed jar) or for several months in the freezer.
-Canning of course yields the longest shelf-life (for added safety you can process the jars in a water bath for 5 minutes).
-Store the airtight jars in a dark, cool place for up to a year.
+Canning of course yields the longest shelf-life: Pour the hot mixture directly into sterilized jars and process in a water bath for 10 minutes.
+Let sit undisturbed for 24 hours, then store in a dark, cool place.
+Will keep for at least a year.